KeenanS04/CarVision/README.md

 - **Image Upload**: Users can upload images of cars for analysis.
 - **Image Cropping**: Users have the option to crop the image to focus on the car.
-- **Model Prediction**: The application predicts the car model using a pre-trained TensorFlow model and displays the predictions.
+- **Model Prediction**: The application predicts the car model using a fine-tuned TensorFlow model and displays the predictions.

 ## Getting Started